PMS and patient safety: shifting to a proactive approach

 While PMS has always been intended to be preventive, under the MDR there is a stronger focus shift to proactivity with PMS being a cardinal element of the MDR.

 Carrying out extensive, ongoing monitoring allows manufacturers to ensure that device safety issues are identified early on, reducing or completely eliminating any impact on patient safety.
-Furthermore, when potential issues are identified early on, it is possible to intervene pre-emptively to ensure that patients are not put at risk and can benefit from the positive outcomes they expect.
+Furthermore, when potential issues are identified early on, it is possible to intervene pre-emptively to ensure that patients are not put at risk and can benefit from the positive outcomes they expected.

 Beyond regulatory compliance: additional benefits of PMS